 Year in Review: 2018

 Rad Nurse met with Lesley in October 2018.
 We went out for coffee, listened to Lesley’s story, and asked what we could do to help.
-Lesley was open to anything and everything that could be done to further her family’s recovery from her son’s 4 year battle with cancer.
+Lesley was open to anything that could be done to further her family’s recovery from her son’s 4 year battle with cancer.
 This is what Rad Nurse has accomplished so far:

 November 2018: Rad Nurse officially became a 501c3 Nonprofit.